[Curtains open. Enter PAGE EDITOR, stage left.]

 - Bishōnen: Ariel.

-- Comic Book Fantasy Casting: Mantchev has stated that she imagines Bertie as looking like Ellen Page.
+- Comic-Book Fantasy Casting: Mantchev has stated that she imagines Bertie as looking like Elliot Page.

 - Disproportionate Retribution: Yes Bertie,we know that nasty stage manager can be a bit of a meanie, but does it really warrant attacking him with a sword with threats of cutting off an appendage when he's simply trying to make a point?